toptal/gitignore.io/CONTRIBUTING.md

 * If you are editing an existing template, make changes in the template and submit a pull request.

-## Organizing Files
+<h2 align="center">Organize Files</h2>

 Creating new directories to help contributors as the list gets larger.
-The current format is based on GitHubs gitignore template system, but could be improved
+The current format is based on GitHub's gitignore template system, but could be improved

 ```
 // Suggested Directory Structure